mariiakhairi/mariiakhairi/README.md

 Senior QA Manager & Lead
 ------------------------

-I've being learning Test Automation for more than 5 years.
-I have started with Selenium, and currently found my passion with Cypress.
+I've being learning Test Automation for more than 6 years.
+I have started with Selenium, Cypress and currently found my passion with Playwright.
+I also have some experince with Native App test automation using Detox.

 * 🌍  I'm originally from Ukraine and currently based in Alanya, Turkey.
 * ✉️  You can contact me at [mariia\_khairi@inbox.ru](mailto:mariia_khairi@inbox.ru)